Best Health Insurance Plans for NRIs in India - Comprehensive Coverage

 The process for purchasing NRI insurance can vary from one insurer to another.
 Also, the process might not be as straightforward as it is for a resident Indian, where the resident can directly buy an online health insurance policy via the insurer’s website or app without documentation.

-Here’s an overview of the application process.
+Here’s an overview of the application process:

-Are NRIs eligible to purchase a Health Insurance Policy in India if they are already covered under a policy?
+Are NRIs Eligible to Purchase a Health Insurance Policy in India if They Are Already Covered Under a Policy?

 Yes, NRIs can purchase a health insurance policy in India even if they are covered under some policy in their country of residence.
 Some NRIs might be insured by their employers or might have a wide-ranging policy offering domestic as well as international coverage (with limitations).
 Even in such a scenario, NRIs can opt for a health insurance policy in India for enhanced coverage.

-NRI health insurance and Foreign Exchange Management Act (FEMA) regulations
+NRI Health Insurance and Foreign Exchange Management Act (FEMA) Regulations

 If you are an NRI looking to avail of health insurance in India, you need to adhere to the Foreign Exchange Management Act (FEMA) regulations.
+Here’s what it mainly deals with.

-Buying health insurance for Non-resident Indian parents in India
+Buying Health Insurance for Non-Resident Indian Parents in India

 If you are buying health insurance for NRI parents who will be visiting or moving to India with you, then consider the following points for making an informed decision.